Data Protection Policy

 IP- the IP of the client device that performed the activation.

-IP Proxy- the IP of the proxy (SKM backed) used to perform the activation.
+IP Proxy- the IP of the proxy (Cryptolens backed) used to perform the activation.

 Time- the time of the first activation.